+The Company enters into license and collaboration agreements under which the Company may receive upfront license fees, research funding and contingent milestone payments and royalties.
 Effective January 1, 2018, the Company adopted FASB ASC Topic 606, Revenue from Contracts with Customers, or ASC 606.
 In accordance with ASC 606, the Company changed certain characteristics of its revenue recognition accounting policy as described below.
 ASC 606 was applied using the modified retrospective method, where the cumulative effect of the initial application was recognized as an adjustment to opening retained earnings at January 1, 2018.
-Therefore, comparative prior periods have not been adjusted and continue to be reported under FASB ASC Topic 605, Revenue Recognition, or ASC 605.
-The Company recorded a net increase to opening accumulated deficit of \$470,000 with a corresponding entry to deferred revenue as of January 1, 2018 due to the cumulative impact of adopting Topic 606, with the impact relating to a reduction in the Company's deferred collaborative research and development revenues.
-There was no impact to reported total assets, revenues and operating expenses for the twelve months ended December 31, 2018 as a result of applying Topic 606.
+The Company recorded a net decrease to opening accumulated deficit of \$470,000 with an offset entry to reduce deferred revenue as of January 1, 2018 due to the cumulative impact of adopting Topic 606, with the impact relating to the Company's deferred collaborative research and development revenues.